wercker/wercker-tests/README.md

 ## Running these tests locally

 You can run these tests locally using the Wercker CLI.
-To do this, clone this repository and set the following environment variables (see abive for a description of each):
+To do this, clone this repository and set the following environment variables (see above for a description of each):
 ```
 export X_USERNAME=<username>
 export X_PASSWORD=<password>